bizz84/flutter-tips-and-tricks/tips/0092-firebase-billling/index.md

 And even then, budget limits and alerts should help you out. ⚠️

+> **Note**: budget alerts help you be notified of excessive usage in your Firebase projects, but they don't prevent over-billing.
+So it's still up to you to take action and disable your project (partially or completely).

 ---

-I'm working on a brand new course about Flutter & Firebase that will be released in the coming months.

-If you wanna learn Firebase, you can check it out and signup for the waitlist to get a big discount. 👇
+If you wanna learn Firebase, you can check out this course:

 - [Flutter & Firebase Masterclass](https://codewithandrea.com/courses/flutter-firebase-masterclass/)